rra/rra-c-util/README.md

-GSS-API libraries are found the same way: with `krb5-config` by default if it is found, and a `--with-gssapi=PATH` flag to specify the installation root.  `PATH_KRB5_CONFIG` is similarly used to find krb5-config for the GSS-API libraries, and `--with-gssapi-include` and `--with-gssapi-lib` can be used to specify the exact paths, overriding any `krb5-config` results.
+GSS-API libraries are found the same way: with `krb5-config` by default if it is found, and a `--with-gssapi=PATH` flag to specify the installation root.  `PATH_KRB5_CONFIG` is similarly used to find `krb5-config` for the GSS-API libraries, and `--with-gssapi-include` and `--with-gssapi-lib` can be used to specify the exact paths, overriding any `krb5-config` results.

+Pass `--enable-silent-rules` to configure for a quieter build (similar to the Linux kernel).
+Use `make warnings` instead of `make` to build with full GCC compiler warnings (requires a relatively current version of GCC).

+Installing rra-c-util is not normally done.
+Instead, see the section on using this code below.

 ## Testing

-rra-c-util comes with an extensive test suite, which you can run after building with:
+rra-c-util comes with a test suite, which you can run after building with:

 ```
     make check